 why don't I see entry/TP/SL lines on my chart?

-the algo only plots those levels when a signal is active. before the trigger conditions hit, you'll see the underlying setup (the ORB box, the IB box, the gap region, the engulfing pattern) but not the entry/TP/SL.
+the algo only plots those levels when a signal is active. before the trigger conditions hit, you'll see the underlying setup (the ORB box, the IB box, the engulfing pattern) but not the entry/TP/SL.

 the entry line appeared, then disappeared. what happened?